Combatd/classic-social-network/README.md

 This is a clone of a social network found pre-2010 era, mostly inspired by older versions of Twitter and Yahoo Meme.
 The user will be able to register, login, make posts

 ## User Stories
-* Users will be able to crea
+* Users will be able to register or login to their account on the homepage (index route on app.js)
+* On login, the user will be able to view all posts, as well as all available posts.

 ## MVC Data